cample-html/cample-html.github.io/README.md

+> As of version 0.0.4, the package switches to a `fetch` function!

 ## About

 🌐 cample-html is a small library for working with server-side html.
-It is based on requests sent to the server via XMLHttpRequest and processed into ready-made HTML.
+It is based on requests sent to the server via `fetch` and processed into ready-made HTML.

 ### Example